-With its compact design and versatile feature list, the Karcker WD3 P certainly looks like a high-quality wet and dry vacuum cleaner.
+With its compact design and versatile feature list, the Karcher WD3 P certainly looks like a high-quality wet and dry vacuum cleaner.
 We find it to be a powerful model with impressive performance – but it’s held back from being a top pick by a few design flaws.
-Still, it’s a great choice – so make sure you read the review to find out why.
+Still, it’s a great choice – so make sure you read our review to find out why.

 Appearance, Features & Design

 The WD3 is instantly recognisable as a Karcher vacuum cleaner.
-The distinctive yellow and black colour scheme might not be the most attractive, but it looks professional and is suitable for small work sites along with homes.
-It also has a solid build quality, which is important for a wet and dry vacuum.
+The distinctive yellow and black colour scheme might not be the most attractive, but we think it looks professional and is suitable for small work sites along with homes.
+We also think it has a solid build quality, which is important for a wet and dry vacuum.

 It’s a bagged wet and dry vacuum cleaner.
 It uses Karcher’s paper filter bags, which are made with high-performance 2-ply paper for extra strength.
-These are relatively inexpensive, but they sometimes come loose within the vacuum’s body as they can’t be securely attached.
+These are relatively inexpensive, but we found they sometimes come loose within the vacuum’s body as they can’t be securely attached.
 We wish Karcher had included a securing system that’s similar to Miele cylinder vacs, as this holds the bag securely in place.

 Karcher has designed the WD3 to be compact.
 The body is around 50cm tall, but only 38.8cm deep and 34cm wide.
 It’s easy to store, due to the on-board cord storage, although the hose means it’s not quite as compact as an upright vacuum.

-Despite the relatively compact design for a wet and dry vacuum, the WD3 has a 17 litre container.
+Despite the relatively compact design for a wet and dry vacuum, the WD3 has a large 17 litre container.
 This provides plenty of space for rubble, debris and liquids.
 It’s also larger than the 15 litre container found on the Numatic Charles.

-An issue with the tall-but-thin design is that the WD3 P is relatively easy to tip.
+An issue we found with the tall-but-thin design is that the WD3 P is relatively easy to tip.
 This isn’t an issue if you’re careful, but is something to keep in mind (particularly when vacuuming wet spills!)